 Hakone Circle Route

 Hakone Circle Route is a full one day journey starts and ends at Hakone Yumoto station.
-You can use Hakone Free Pass issued by Odakyu group to travel this route.
+You can use Hakone Free Pass, Fuji Hakone Pass, or Hakone Kamakura Pass, issued by Odakyu groups to travel this route.
 Most of the highlights in Hakone are located along this route.
 Traveling through this route, you can enjoy varieties of rides, such as mountain train, cable car, ropeway, pirate ship and bus.